vinaygaba/JetpackCompose.app/src/markdown-pages/donut-hole-skipping.md

 # Recomposition Scope

-In order to understand how Compose is able to optimize recompositions, it is important to take into account the scopes of the functions that we are using in our examples.
-Compose keeps track of these scopes under-the-hood and divides a Composable function into these smaller units for more efficient recompositions.
-In order to wrap our heads around what this means, let's look at both our examples again and understand the scopes that are available for the Compose runtime to do its book-keeping.
+In order to understand how Compose is able to optimize recompositions, it is important to take into account the scopes of the composable functions that we are using in our examples.
+Compose keeps track of these composable scopes under-the-hood and divides a Composable function into these smaller units for more efficient recompositions.
+It then tries its best to only recompose the scopes that are reading the values that can change.
+In order to wrap our heads around what this means, let's use this lens and look at both our examples again.
+This time, we'll take into account the scopes that are available for the Compose runtime to do its book-keeping.

 ![Example 1](/articles/donut-hole-skipping/example1-scope.png)
 _TODO_